top of page

 From Macroeconomic Stability to Welfare: Optimizing Fiscal Rules in Commodity-Dependent Economies

-Revise and Resubmit at the Journal of Development Economics, joint with Rodrigo Heresi
+joint with Rodrigo Heresi.
+Revise and Resubmit at the Journal of Development Economics (new draft coming soon!)

-The Consequences of Macroprudential Policy for Consumption, Housing Tenure, and Mortgage Pricing in General Equilibrium.
-Joint with Maximiliano San-Millan
+The consequences of Macroprudential Policy for Consumption, Housing Tenure, and Mortgage Pricing

 Wedges: Taxes vs Policies.
 A cross-country analysis